awsdocs/amazon-ec2-user-guide-windows/doc_source/elastic-gpus.md

 + You cannot share an elastic GPU between instances\.
 + You cannot detach an elastic GPU from an instance or transfer it to another instance\.
 If you no longer require an elastic GPU, you must terminate your instance\.
 If you want to change the elastic GPU type, create an AMI from your instance, terminate the instance, and launch a new instance with a different elastic GPU specification\.
 + Currently, only versions of the OpenGL API up to and including 4\.3 are supported\.
 DirectX, CUDA, and OpenCL are not supported\.
-+ Currently, elastic GPUs can be attached to instances launched from Window Server AMIs only\.
++ Currently, elastic GPUs can be attached to instances launched from Windows Server AMIs only\.
 + Elastic GPUs can only be attached to instances in a VPC\.
 + Pricing for elastic GPUs is available at On\-Demand rates only\.
 You can attach an elastic GPU to a Reserved, Scheduled, or Spot Instance; however, the On\-Demand price for the elastic GPU applies\.
 You cannot reserve elastic GPU capacity and you cannot schedule elastic GPU capacity\.